-Although Jay-Bee’s pride is hot dogs, hamburgers are very impressive.
+Although Jay-Bee’s pride is hot dogs, hamburgers are alright, too.
 Available in quarter-pound or half-pound configurations, they are hand-formed from daily-ground beef and sizzled to appealing succulence, particularly good when dressed with a heap of sauteed onions.

 The beverage menu ranges from sweet tea and milk shakes to Dr. Pepper and Mountain Dew; and if you dine inside, a refill of any soda is free.
 One quart size drinks – yes, thirty-two ounces – are available at the drive-through window.